-If diet and exercise don't lower or control your blood sugar, you may need insulin shots.
-Insulin is safe to use while you are pregnant.
+If diet and exercise don't lower or control your blood sugar, you may need diabetes medicine or insulin.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.